phinze/phinze.github.io/_posts/2020-08-03-diagnosis.md

 **There is so much to learn!** Once I got over the initial shock of the diagnosis, it quickly became clear that receiving weeks of inpatient cancer treatment at a teaching hospital is SYSTEMS NERD HEAVEN.
 The sum total of patient care requires massive coordination between an incredibly diverse set of actors: nurses, doctors, pharmacists, nutrition techs, maintenance techs, and more.
 I’ve gotten to witness (and ask annoying questions about) the protocols and practices of everyone around me.
 Endless fascination and awe!
 And this is before you even _get_ to the actual medical science, which presents its own libraries worth of knowledge to curious cancer cats like me.

 All of these things--the positive prognosis, the quality of the care, the support of my community, and the opportunity lean into curiosity--have been helping me to get through the scary bits of this nightmare and transform it into more of an adventure.
-But it's not a one way transformation; on any given day I could be flitting around anywhere on the nightmare/adventure spectrum.
-I've been lucky to be spending most of my time on the adventure side, but as a wise poet once said "every day is a winding road."
+It's not a one way transformation--on any given day I could be flitting around anywhere on the nightmare/adventure spectrum--but I've been lucky to be spending the majority of my time on the adventure side.

 ## What next?